Aceinna/docs_openrtk/software/tutorial.rst

     a[2] /= accel_norm;
     results[0] = asin(a[0]) * R2D;
     results[1] = atan2(-a[1], -a[2]) * R2D;

     //--------------------------return results-----------------------
     return &results;
  }

 It just gets the accelerometer measurement, normalizes it, calculates pitch and roll angles, and returns the results.
 I keep all the input parameters here.
 Indeed, I need only **accels**.
-You could remove unused parameters in your algorithm.
+The user could remove unused parameters in your algorithm.

 **results** is a global variable declared as
 ::